pra1veenk/aws-monitron-sap-integration/documentation/Step5-Setup-AWS/README.md

 pip install -r requirements.txt
 ```

 The `appConfig.json` file takes the input paramters for the stack.
-We have already maintained all the parameters in the `appConfig.json` in the previous step.
+We have already maintained all the parameters in the `appConfig.json` in the previous step, if

 Add your AWS credentials configuration as below to allow SAP Business Application Studio environment to access your AWS account.
 * export AWS_ACCESS_KEY_ID="<your_access_key_here>"